sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - supplemental (index 11): A boolean value that indicates if the tag is providing additional information to be associated with another referenced SWID or CoSWID tag.
 Tags using this item help to ensure that primary and patch tags provided by a software provider are not modified by software management tools, while allowing these tools to provide their own software metadata for a software component.
 If a CoSWID tag is a supplemental tag, the supplemental item MUST be set to "true".
 If not provided the default value MUST be considered "false".

-- swid-name (index 1): This textual item provides the software component name as it would typically be referenced.
-For example, what would be seen in the add/remove software dialog in an operating system, or what is specified as the name of a packaged software component or a patch identifier name.
+- software-name (index 1): This textual item provides the software component's name.
+This name is likely the same name that would appear in a package management tool.

 - software-version (index 13): A textual value representing the specific release or development version of the software component.

 - version-scheme (index 14): An 8-bit integer or textual value representing the versioning scheme used for the software-version item.
-If an integer value is used it MUST be a value from the SWID/CoSWID Version Schema Values Registry (see section {{iana-version-scheme}} or a value in the private use range: 32768-65535.
+If an integer value is used it MUST be a value from the SWID/CoSWID Version Scheme Value Registry (see section {{iana-version-scheme}} or a value in the private use range: 32768-65535.

+  An initial set of pre-defined version-scheme index and text values are defined in {{indexed-version-scheme}} that are based on the version-scheme values defined in {{SWID}}.
+These pre-defined version-scheme values are registered with IANA in the "SWID/CoSWID Version Scheme Value" registry {{iana-version-scheme}}, and MAY be expanded in the future.

+  The value of an ownership item MUST be one of the following:

+  - The index (preferred) or string value of a role from the IANA in the "SWID/CoSWID Version Scheme Value" registry.
+  - An index value in the range 32768 through 65535, to indicate that a private use index value is used.
+  - A string value prefixed with "x_", to indicate that a private use string value is used.

 - media (index 10): This text value is a hint to the tag consumer to understand what this tag applies to.
 This item represents a